ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Introduction

-Recently, several dimension-splitting methods based on the 1D KFBI method have been proposed for solving time-dependent PDEs on two space-dimensional complex domains \cite{Zhou2023}.
-The KFBI method was originally proposed by W. Ying and C. S. Henriquez in 2007 for solving elliptic PDEs with irregular boundaries in two space dimensions \cite{Ying2007} and was generalized to three space dimensions \cite{Ying2013} and its fourth-order version \cite{Xie2020}.
+Recently, several dimension-splitting methods based on the 1D KFBI method have been proposed for solving time-dependent PDEs on complex domains in two spatial dimensions \cite{Zhou2023}.
+The KFBI method was originally proposed by W. Ying and C. S. Henriquez in 2007 for solving elliptic PDEs with irregular boundaries in two spatial dimensions \cite{Ying2007} and was generalized to three spatial dimensions \cite{Ying2013} and later extended to a fourth-order version \cite{Xie2020}.
 The KFBI method has also been successfully applied to interface problems with variable coefficients \cite{Ying2014}, incompressible flows \cite{Xie2020a}, and singularly perturbed reaction-diffusion equations \cite{XIE2021298}.

-This work generalizes one of the KFBI-based dimension-splitting methods, the KFBI-ADI method, for solving the heat equation, the reaction-diffusion equation, and the Stefan problem with complex or even moving boundaries/interfaces in three space dimensions.
-First, based on the Douglas-Gunn (DG) scheme \cite{Douglas1962}, we propose a simple modified Douglas-Gunn (mDG) scheme that can improve the accuracy of DG-ADI scheme when applied to problems with time-dependent boundary conditions.
-Furthermore, KFBI-ADI schemes are constructed by solving the 1D sub-problems in the two ADI schemes with the 1D KFBI method so that they can be applied to the heat equation and reaction-diffusion equations on complex domains.
-The method achieves spatial and temporal second-order accuracy, which is demonstrated through numerical experiments for various domains.
-Finally, for the Stefan problem, in which the free boundary is time-dependent, we capture the moving boundary with the level set method \cite{Sethian1985, OSHER198812} and solve the interface problem of the heat equation with the efficient ADI scheme.
+In this work, we extend the KFBI-ADI approach to the heat equation, reaction-diffusion equations, and the Stefan problem with complex, and possibly moving, boundaries or interfaces in three spatial dimensions.
+First, based on the Douglas-Gunn (DG) scheme \cite{Douglas1962}, we introduce a modified Douglas-Gunn (mDG) scheme that improves the accuracy of DG-ADI discretizations for problems with time-dependent boundary conditions.
+We then combine both ADI schemes with the 1D KFBI method to obtain geometrically flexible solvers for the heat equation and reaction-diffusion equations on complex domains.
+The resulting methods achieve second-order accuracy in both space and time, as demonstrated numerically on a range of test problems.
+Finally, for the Stefan problem, we use a level set method \cite{Sethian1985, OSHER198812} to capture the moving boundary and solve the associated heat-equation interface problem within the ADI framework.

 The remainder of the paper is organized as follows.
-In \Cref{sec:problem}, we introduce the description of model problems including.
-Then, the construction of ADI schemes is described in \cref{sec:method}.
-Some numerical examples are presented in \cref{sec:result}.
-Finally, we give a brief discussion on the proposed method in \Cref{sec:discu}.
+In \Cref{sec:problem}, we describe the model problems considered in this work.
+Then, the construction of ADI schemes is described in \Cref{sec:method}.
+Some numerical examples are presented in \Cref{sec:result}.
+Finally, we provide a brief discussion of the proposed method in \Cref{sec:discu}.